 This is why we are currently evaluating preventive interventions.
 In the schistosomiasis field, research for a next generation of chemopreventive drug is ongoing and an innovative sensitive diagnostic (e.g., a Rapid Diagnostic Test) is under development.

-We also invest in new preventive approaches for malaria: advancing research for innovative drugs, including M5717, that has the potential to be suitable for preventing seasonal malaria infections in high risk areas; testing a new formulation technology for long-lasting protection of our insect repellent, IR3535®.
+We also invest in new preventive approaches for malaria: advancing research for innovative drugs, including our investigational candidate, that has the potential to be suitable for preventing seasonal malaria infections in high risk areas; testing a new formulation technology for long-lasting protection of our insect repellent, IR3535®.

 Interventions for access to clean water are also in scope as part of a holistic approach to prevention of infections.